Geometry & Spatial Modeling¶

 |---|---|---|

-| Sweep Line | An algorithmic technique that processes geometric events in a sorted order, commonly used for line intersection problems and geometric computations. | Sweep Line |
+| Sweep Line | Process geometric events in sorted order (intersections, unions, etc.). | Sweep Line |

-| Convex Hull | Finding the minimal convex polygon that contains all given points, with applications in optimization and geometric analysis. | Convex Hull |
+| Convex Hull | Minimal convex polygon containing all points. | Convex Hull |

 When to Use Geometric Algorithms¶